Ym767/STAT-628---Module-2/README.md

 - `README.md`: Provides an overview and explains the repository structure (this file).

+- `STAT 628 Group6.pptx`: Presentation slides for the model.

 ## Body Fat Prediction App

 You can access the Body Fat Prediction App developed based on our model directly via the following link: